Vang Vieng Entry Requirements

 Restricted Items

-- Professional camera and video equipment - may require temporary import permits or deposit for commercial use
+- Professional film/photography equipment - may require permit for commercial use

 Health Requirements